-Annex 2: Guidance on treatment of RMBS under LCR or LMR
+Annex 2 : Treatment of RMBS under LCR, LMR and NSFR

-Recognition of RMBS as level 2B assets under LCR
+Recognition of RMBS as level 2B assets under LCR and NSFR

-- In the light of the fact that RMBS could quickly become illiquid in times of market stress, the MA considers it necessary to exercise a greater degree of scrutiny over the inclusion of RMBS by category 1 institutions as HQLA. - 2.
-As required under §8 in Part 3 of Schedule 2 to the BLR, a category 1 institution must apply for the MA's approval in order to include any issue of RMBS in its HQLA.
-The applying institution must demonstrate to the MA's satisfaction that the RMBS, which are the subject of the application, meet - (a) the characteristics and operational requirements set out in Schedules 3 and 4 to the BLR respectively please refer to paragraphs 5.2.3 to 5.2.6 of this module; and - (b) all qualifying criteria specified in respect of RMBS under §8 in Part 3 of Schedule 2 to the BLR. - 3.
-The qualifying criteria as referred to in paragraph 2(b) of this Annex require that the RMBS - (a) are issued, and their underlying assets are originated, by a person other than the institution holding the RMBS or any of the institution's associated entities.
-(This means that an institution must not recognise any RMBS as level 2B assets if such RMBS may represent a claim on, or an exposure to, the institution or any of its associated entities); - (b) have a long-term ECAI issue specific rating of not lower than AA; - (c) are traded in large, deep and active markets, characterised by a low level of concentration, and where the debt securities can be monetized through direct sale or repo-style transactions; - (d) have a proven record as a reliable source of liquidity in the markets even during a period of financial stress.
-Specifically, the RMBS must not have experienced a decline of more than 20% of their market price, or an increase in haircut of more than 20 percentage points if they are used as collateral in a repo-style transaction, within any period of 30 calendar days during a "relevant period of significant liquidity stress" since the RMBS were issued (where applicable), or in the absence of such a "relevant period of significant liquidity stress", any such period of 30 calendar days since the RMBS were issued;
+- 1. In the light of the fact that RMBS could quickly become illiquid in times of market stress, the MA considers it necessary to exercise a greater degree of scrutiny over the inclusion of RMBS by category 1 institutions as HQLA. - 2.
+As required under §8 in Part 3 of Schedule 2 to the BLR, a category 1 institution must apply for the MA's approval in order to include any issue of RMBS in its HQLA.91 The applying institution must demonstrate to the MA's satisfaction that the RMBS, which are the subject of the application, meet - (a) the characteristics and operational requirements set out in Schedules 3 and 4 to the BLR respectively please refer to paragraphs 5.2.3 to 5.2.6 of this module; and - (b) all qualifying criteria specified in respect of RMBS under §8 in Part 3 of Schedule 2 to the BLR. - 3.
+The qualifying criteria as referred to in paragraph 2(b) of this Annex require that the RMBS - (a) are issued, and their underlying assets (which must not contain any structured financial instrument) are originated, by a person other than the institution holding the RMBS or any of the institution's associated entities.
+(This means that an institution must not recognise any RMBS as level 2B assets if such RMBS may represent a claim on, or an exposure to, the institution or any of its associated entities); - (b) have a long-term ECAI issue specific rating of not lower than AA; - (c) are traded in large, deep and active markets, characterised by a low level of concentration, and where the debt securities can be monetized through direct sale or repo-style transactions;